 Good weather isn’t the only reason to live in Prince George, though.
 It’s one of the cheapest places to live in BC, with one-bedroom apartments going for $1,300 per month, which is less than half of what you’ll pay for a similar-sized apartment in Vancouver.

-The city boasts over 100 public parks, making it a great place for outdoor enthusiasts.
+Situated in northern BC, the city boasts over 100 public parks, making it a great place for outdoor enthusiasts.
 Whether you’re into biking, hiking, or kayaking, there are endless trails in Prince George.
+There are also eight large golf courses around the city.

 Overall, the people are very welcoming and friendly.
 Plus, the local economy has been steadily growing, and there are a number of career opportunities here (especially in the forest products sector).